Bassant-dev/Tabeeb-Clinic-App/README.md

 Cubit for State Management: We utilize Cubit for state management in our Flutter application, simplifying complex UI interactions and data flow.

-API Integration with Duo: Our app seamlessly integrates with Duo using GET and POST requests to fetch and send data.
+API Integration with Dio: Our app seamlessly integrates with Duo using GET and POST requests to fetch and send data.